By Dr. Pellumb Kabashi, DBA, MBA, EA, CFE, CES

 What to do this week

 If you know you have foreign accounts, gather the year-end statements and the highest balance during the year for each one.
 The FBAR is filed online and can be completed in under an hour for straightforward cases.
 If your situation is more complex, with multiple jurisdictions, foreign trusts, or business interests, the form is part of a larger international compliance picture and you will want help.
+Business interests in particular can bring a separate filing duty, because an interest in a foreign corporation is reported on Form 5471.

 Anyone moving abroad should plan for the do I need to file an FBAR question before opening a foreign bank account, not after.